forestryio/jekyll-menus/README.md

 ## Installation

-To install Jekyll Menus, you must first have Ruby and Rubygems installed.
+To install Jekyll Menus, you must first have Ruby and RubyGems installed.

 Once installed, add this line to your application's Gemfile:
 `gem 'jekyll-menus'`